kernelkit/infix/doc/cli/introduction.md

  - `factory-config` consists of a set of default configurations, some static and others generated per-device, e.g., a unique hostname and number of ports/interfaces.
-This file is generated at boot, if it does not exist, i.e., only on first boot or after factory reset.
+This file is generated at boot.
  - `startup-config` is created from `factory-config` at boot if it does not exist.
 It is loaded as the system configuration on each boot.
  - `running-config` is what is actively running on the system.
 If no